Manage Lake Datasets

 operator.
 Data ingested from Search to Lake will typically have field names and values pre-parsed, and such parsing is a prerequisite to achieving Lakehouse performance boost.

-Create a New Dataset
+Create a New Lake Dataset

-To create a new Dataset in Cribl Lake:
+To create a new Lake Dataset:

-In the sidebar, select Datasets.
+In the Cribl Lake sidebar, select Datasets.

 Select Add Dataset above the Dataset table.